NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/HTSeq-Counts.md

 # HTSeq-Counts #
 ## Description ##

-HTSeq is a Python package that calculates the number of mapped reads to each protein-coding gene.
+HTSeq is a Python package that calculates the number of mapped reads to each gene.

 ## Overview ##